 IV.
-Inter-relationship of the Associate Reformed Presbyterian Church and Erskine College
+Interrelationship of the Associate Reformed Presbyterian Church and Erskine College

 Erskine College represents the Associate Reformed Presbyterian Church in higher education.
-The relationship between the College and the Church is organic; that is, Erskine College is related to the General Synod of the Associate Reformed Presbyterian Church as the arm of the Church in Christian higher education in carrying out the Biblical mandate to redeem all of life, especially man's moral and intellectual life, under the authority and Lordship of Jesus Christ. a.
+The relationship between the College and the Church is organic; that is, Erskine College is related to the General Synod of the Associate Reformed Presbyterian Church as the arm of the Church in Christian higher education in carrying out the Biblical mandate to redeem all of life, especially man's moral and intellectual life, under the authority and Lordship of Jesus Christ.

+- a.
 Responsibility of the Associate Reformed Presbyterian Church to Erskine College.
-Inasmuch as Erskine College is a church-owned Christian institution, the Church has ultimate responsibility for the administrative, academic and moral life of the College.
+Inasmuch as Erskine College is a church-owned Christian institution, the Church has ultimate responsibility for the administrative, academic, and moral integrity of the College.
 This responsibility is established and maintained through the Board of Trustees.
 The Trustees oversee the total administration of the College as a trust of the Associate Reformed Presbyterian Church.

-The Church also has a responsibility to support the College financially and to render encouragement and affirmation to the College as it implements the goals and purposes of the Church.
+The Church also has a responsibility to support the College financially and to render encouragement and affirmation to the College as it implements the goals and purposes of the Church. - b.

-b.
 Responsibility of Erskine College to the Associate Reformed Presbyterian Church.
-In order for the goals and purposes of the Associate Reformed Presbyterian Church in Christian higher education to be realized, Erskine College, through its Board of Trustees, administration and faculty, must be in harmony with the principles and goals of the Associate Reformed Presbyterian Church.
-Within this context, the College has a responsibility to bring its theological reflections to bear upon the life of the Church.
+In order for the goals and purposes of Christian higher education to be realized, Erskine College, through its Board of Trustees, administration, and faculty, must embrace those principles and goals of the Associate Reformed Presbyterian Church.
+Within the context of Christian higher education, the College has the responsibility to pursue its theological positions as a servant of the Church.